sourcery-ai-experiments/blog.nathanv.me/content/posts/octoprint-setup/index.md

 The Chromebox line is like a desktop version of a Chromebook, that is designed to only run ChromeOS.
-However, ChromeOS is built on Linux, so you hack these things to run a normal Linux distribution.
+However, ChromeOS is built on Linux, so you can hack these things to run a normal Linux distribution.
-These in particualr have a dual core Celeron, 4GB of RAM, 16GB of internal storage, and WiFi built-in.
+These in particular have a dual core Celeron, 4GB of RAM, 16GB of internal storage, and WiFi built-in.
 If you don't need a power supply, they can be had for under $30, though finding only that comes with a power supply ended up [costing me around $45](https://web.archive.org/web/20221031015546/https://www.ebay.com/itm/185452336874).